 Digital forensic analysis is another powerful tool for tracking down hidden assets.
 Whether it’s a work computer, personal computer, tablet or smart phone, any activity performed on the device can leave a trail of evidence.
 More sophisticated suspects may use encryption, wiping programs and private or remote web-browsing sessions to hide this evidence, but such steps on their own can help indicate fraud.

 Digital forensic efforts to uncover hidden accounts focus on a variety of areas, including:

 - Email contents—investigators can conduct keyword searches using names of suspected co-conspirators, romantic partners, family members, business dealings, business names, known code words or any other word or words that might be of interest to the investigator.
 They can also search for key information, such as new account setup forms, details or confirmations related to wire transfers, mobile payments, details of new business ventures or other case-specific information.

 - Accounting or budgeting software programs—a suspect who is a business owner or key accounting employee may be keeping multiple sets of books.
 Even if deleted, these may be recovered via digital forensic analysis and lead to unknown accounts.

 - Spreadsheets and other files—suspects often keep track of account numbers and other information in spreadsheets or other files.

-- Browsing history—most Internet browsers log information pertaining to website visits, as well as other Internet activity, such as the completion of web-based forms and temporary Internet files.
+- Browsing history—most internet browsers log information pertaining to website visits, as well as other internet activities, such as the completion of web-based forms and temporary internet files.
 A digital forensic specialist may uncover visits to bank or brokerage websites that may lead to unidentified accounts.
-Internet activity can also show information relating to online purchasing and payment activity, which could be useful in identified expenditures and other potential assets.
+Internet activity can also show information relating to online purchasing and payment activity, which could be useful in identifying expenditures and other potential assets.